Hyper-parameter Tuning for Adversarially Robust Models: Introduction

-We pursue the first goal via an extensive experimental study based on 3 popular models/datasets widely used to evaluate AT methods (ResNet50 with ImageNet, ResNet18 with SVHN, and CNN with Cifar10).
-In this study, we discretize and exhaustively explore the HP space composed of up to 9 HPs, which we evaluated considering two different "fidelity dimensions"~\cite{smac,mtbo} for the training process as well as two different attack strengths.
-Overall, we evaluate a total of 19208 configurations and we make this dataset publicly accessible in the hope that it will aid the design of future HPT methods specialized for AT.
+We pursue the first goal via an extensive experimental study based on 3 popular models/datasets widely used to evaluate AT methods (ResNet50/ImageNet, ResNet18/SVHN, and CNN/Cifar10).
+In this study, we discretize and exhaustively explore the HP space composed of up to nine HPs, which we evaluated considering two ``fidelity dimension''~\cite{smac,mtbo} for the training process and two attack strengths.
+Overall, we test a total of 19208 configurations and we make this dataset publicly accessible in the hope that it will aid the design of future HPT methods specialized for AT.

 Leveraging this data, we investigate a key design choice for the HPT process of robust models, namely the decision of whether to adopt the same vs. different HP settings during AT and ST (for the common HPs in the 2 phases).
-To this end, we focus on 3 key HPs of deep models (namely, learning rate, momentum, and batch size).
-Our empirical study shows that allowing the use of different HP settings during ST and AT can bring substantial benefits in terms of model quality, by reducing up to 80\% and 43\% the standard and adversarial error, resp.
+To this end, we focus on 3 key HPs of deep models: learning rate, momentum, and batch size.
+Our empirical study shows that allowing the use of different HP settings during ST and AT can bring substantial benefits in terms of model quality, by reducing up to 80\% and 43\% the standard and adversarial error, respectively.